Miokasa/2024Fall_projects/README.md

 ## (Danni) Hypothesis 2: Bill passed in house has more impact on Bitcoin price trends than a bill that has only been introduced.
-## (Mengyao) Hypothesis 3: The impact of regulations on Bitcoin has a seasonal effect.
+## (Mengyao) Hypothesis 5: Crypto prices react more to regulations in Q3 and Q4, compared with Q1 and Q2.
+## (Mengyao) Hypothesis 6: Crypto prices react more to regulations than to supportive bills.​